aaronallen8455/optician/README.md

 > Note: `Optician.Label` cannot be imported in conjunction with the `Optics`
 > module (which re-exports `Optics.Label`) because of the conflicting `IsLabel`
 > instance.
 Instead you should import `Optician.Optics`, which does not
-> re-export `Optics.Label` but has everything else.
+> re-export `Optics.Label` but has most other exports.

 ## Limitations
  - Currently only GHC 9.4.x and 9.6.x are supported